-When the volatile memory is removed from the MFD, all the storage data in volatile memory disappears by intercepting the power distribution.
-There are no interfaces to read the data directly on the memory during the run of MFD, and it requires a high level of technology like specifying the data area and under transferring the data.
-Therefore, it is impossible for attacker possessing the basic attack potential to read the data by attacking probes directly to the terminals or harness of MFD.
+When the volatile memory is removed from the MFD, all the storage data in volatile memory is lost by intercepting the power distribution.
+There are no interfaces to read the data directly on the memory during the run of MFD, and it requires a high level of technology like specifying the data area and under transferring the data to read the data by attaching probes directly to the terminals or harness of MFD.
+Therefore, it is impossible for attacker possessing the basic attack potential to read the data by attaching probes directly to the terminals or harness of MFD.
 For this reason the cryptographic key that is stored into the volatile memory cannot be read.